polyphony-chat/docs/SPECIFICATION.md

 Account migration allows users to move their account and associated data to another identity.
 This allows users to switch home servers while not losing ownership of messages sent by them.

+Migrating an actor always involves reassigning the ownership of all actor-associated data in the distributed network to the new actor.
+Should the old actor want to additionally move all data from the old home server to another home server, more steps are needed.

+### 8.1 Reassigning ownership

 Migrating an account is done with the following steps:

 1. The actor creates a new account on a new home server.